Marchogh/gatsby-netlify-cms/src/pages/index.md

       text: >
         We sell green and roasted Sushi that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+We’re proud to offer a variety of Sushi beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
     - image: /img/sushi2.jpg